 Home > 2017 ICD-10-CM Diagnosis Codes > Mental, Behavioral and Neurodevelopmental disorders F01-F99 > Anxiety, dissociative, stress-related, somatoform and other nonpsychotic mental disorders F40-F48 > Reaction to severe stress, and adjustment disorders F43-

 2017 ICD-10-CM Diagnosis Code F43.10

 Post-traumatic stress disorder, unspecified

-F43.10 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+F43.10 is a billable/specific ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A class of traumatic stress disorders with symptoms that last more than one month.
 There are various forms of post-traumatic stress disorder, depending on the time of onset and the duration of these stress symptoms.
 In the acute form, the duration of the symptoms is between 1 to 3 months.
 In the chronic form, symptoms last more than 3 months.
 With delayed onset, symptoms develop more than 6 months after the traumatic event.

 Acute, chronic, or delayed reactions to traumatic events such as military combat, assault, or natural disaster.